Single-Origin Pragati Turmeric from Diaspora Co.

 How to use

-Single-Origin Pragati Turmeric from Diaspora Co is as versatile in the kitchen as it is aromatic.
-On the savory side of things, use this current harvest turmeric in soups, stews (it is transformative in Alison Roman’s #thestew) and curries.
+Single-Origin Pragati Turmeric from Diaspora Co. is as versatile in the kitchen as it is aromatic.
+On the savory side of things, use this current harvest turmeric in soups, stews (it is transformative in Alison Roman’s #thestew) and braises.
 It also amps up the flavor of marinades, spice rubs, dressings and sauces.

 About the producer

 Sana grew up in Mumbai, India and moved to America to attend college.
-After graduating, she began working as the marketing manager for a grocery store in the Bay Area.
-While working there, she realized that there was more and more transparency with sourcing for particular products like produce, but not for spices.
-This fueled her desire to bring the spices that she grew up with to the American market and to create a better, more sustainable spice trade model focused on flavor, sustainability, heirloom seeds and empowering farmers.
+After graduating, she began working as the marketing manager for a grocery store in the San Francisco Bay Area.
+During her time there she realized that the sourcing of particular products, like chocolate and coffee, was becoming more and more transparent to retailers and customers, but that was still not the case with spices.
+This fueled Sana's desire to bring the spices she grew up with to the American market and create a better, more equitable spice trade model focused on flavor, sustainability, heirloom seeds and empowering farmers.

 Sana started her journey with a five-month trip to India, where she learned about the spice industry and begin working with the Indian Institute of Spice Research (a non-profit agricultural research facility that works with farmers to promote sustainable and profitable spice production).
-Through this institute, she began learning about turmeric cultivation, heirloom was also introduced to farmers growing heirloom varietals of the spice.
+Through this institute, she began learning about turmeric cultivation and was also introduced to farmers growing heirloom varietals of the spice.
 She returned to Oakland and after much hard work launched her first spice stateside: Pragati Single-Origin Heirloom Turmeric.
-She is currently expanding her line to include single-origin cardamom and hot chilies.
-Stay tuned for more from Diaspora Co!

 - Diaspora Co